Harlem, NYC is Manhattan’s iconic African American neighborhood. 125th St is the main street, anchored by the Apollo Theater.

 MIDTOWN, NYC ~ Amazing African-American, Brazilian & Puerto Rican dancers at New York City Center

-Harlem is not just Manhattan’s African neighborhood, it is a center of African-American culture in the United States.
+Harlem is not just Manhattan’s African neighborhood, it is a major center of African American culture in the United States.

 Bebop jazz or modern jazz, and swing dancing come from Harlem.
 Latin jazz comes from East Harlem, but the Latin musicians were sneaking out at night to listen to jazz in Harlem, so Latin jazz has Harlem in it too.

 The neighborhood is dealing with gentrification like all New York City neighborhoods, but at its core, Harlem is a community.
-It’s the only neighborhood in Manhattan where if you are laying on the ground, someone will probably come ask if you are okay.
+It’s the only neighborhood in Manhattan where if you are laying on the ground, someone will come ask if you are okay.
 Everywhere else people will just step over your body.
-Harlem is a special place.
+Harlem is special.